aawadall/Reinforcement-Learning/README.md

+# _This repo is still new and it is poorly documented_

 # Reinforcememnt Learning Library
 Reinforcement Learning Experiments
 In this project, I am attempting to build a set of RL classes to pave the way to build a multi-agent simulator